 Elvis was never to perform again in Las Vegas, but the city never forgot the entertainer.
 Perhaps it was fated that a city which embraced Elvis the entertainer, would want to hold on to Elvis the myth.
 Even before his death, tribute artists were performing as Elvis.
 The King used to love catching Brendan Boyer's impression of him, during the Irish Show Band's performances in the Stardust Lounge in the '70s.
 Las Vegas continues to offer tributes to Elvis nightly, 365 days a year.

-A year after Elvis' death a statue was dedicated in his honor at the International (now known as the Las Vegas Hotel & Casino) hotel.
-Initially on display outside the showroom in a glass case, the statue was moved outside of the hotel's front door in 2006.
+A year after Elvis' death a statue was dedicated in his honor at the International (now known as Westgate Las Vegas) hotel.

-At the Hard Rock Hotel, one of Elvis' '70s jumpsuits, a gold lamé jacket and a guitar are enshrined under glass.
-While at the Hard Rock Café gold records, belts, a smashed guitar and a telegram from Elvis and the Colonel to the Beatles are just some of the Elvis memorabilia on display.
+At the Hard Rock Café gold records, belts, a smashed guitar and a telegram from Elvis and the Colonel to the Beatles are just some of the Elvis memorabilia on display.

 In 2010 the Strip's entertainment titan, Cirque du Soleil, partnered with CYK and its subsidiary, Elvis Presley Enterprises, plus MGM Mirage to create an Elvis Presley show at Aria.

-"Cirque du Soleil's Viva Elvis" closed after a two-year run, but tributes to the King continue to this day including "Legends in Concert" at Harrah's, "The King Starring Trent Carlini" at LVH - Las Vegas Hotel & Casino and "Tribute Royalty" at V Theater in Planet Hollywood.
-Elvis also has a starring role in "Million Dollar Quartet" at Harrah's.
+"Cirque du Soleil's Viva Elvis" closed after a two-year run, but tributes to the King continue to this day including "Legends in Concert" at the Flamingo Las Vegas, "The King Starring Trent Carlini" at Westgate Las Vegas and "Million Dollar Quartet" at Harrah's.

 Long live the King.